Consentua/blog/_posts/2019-07-17-Consent-as-a-content-component.md

 What is the role of the intermediary?
 Well, they have a new role, matching consented-to content to actual delivery.
 They can become the aggregators of consent and trusted brands in their own right.

-Getting consent and using it
+## Getting consent and using it

 The first part is to capture the user's consent.
 The second is to then make use of this consent.
 This is where consent management tools take centre stage.
 They are usually deployed within the customer sign up form, or as a pop-up on the website.
 Crucially, the best tools allow this to happen at the point of interaction with the user - ensuring that there is the very best chance of consent being granted.

-A consent management tool creates a standards-based consent receipt. <linkto Kantara> It allows both the user and the digital advertising partner access to this consent receipt.
+A consent management tool creates a [standards-based consent receipt.]  (https://kantarainitiative.org/confluence/display/infosharing/Home) It allows both the user and the digital advertising partner access to this consent receipt.
 The process is much more transparent leading to increased trust between the user, the brand and the advertising partner.

 You can also track how your user engagement stats change using a new set of statistics -

-1. Number & growth of new consent receipts
+- Number & growth of new consent receipts
-2. The conversion rate of consents to sales
+- The conversion rate of consents to sales
-3. Retention of consent over time
+- Retention of consent over time

 Arguably these are more useful indicators of brand health than our current obsession with click rates.
 Having a consent receipt will be a better indicator of brand engagement and brand trust.

-CDN the Consent
+## CDN the Consent

 So now the consent receipt is there to be used, instruct your digital advertising partner to use the consent receipt as the basis for what they serve up in terms of adverts.

 Previously it was pay-per-click.
 Now it is pay-per-consent.
 The beauty of consent management is that the consent service owner purchases a large pool of consents for exactly this purpose.
 To encourage that conversation between customer and brand whilst recognising that the customer is in control.

 Now when the web page is served to the end-user, the digital advert provider goes to the consent management service, checks the consent, and serves the advert depending on the result.
 Just like the other CDN based services.

-Next Step
+## Next Step

 If you want to know more, would like a demo of our Consentua consent management tool or just want a discussion on promoting your brand in a consented to fashion, then please get in touch at: